From Thursday 1 October 2020, Quality Care 2020 is the accreditation framework for quality in community pharmacy.

 Pharmacy Support Sessions

-QCPP hosts regular webinars to provide support to pharmacies approaching their first Quality Care 2020 assessment.
-The latest webinar was held in March 2021 and provides insight into preparing for an assessment as well as Q&A with QCPP's team.
+QCPP hosts regular webinars to provide support to pharmacies approaching their Quality Care 2020 assessment.
+The latest webinar was held in September 2022 and provides insight into preparing for an assessment as well as details on the updates to Quality Care 2020 Version 1.1 and the addition of the Video Component to remote assessments.

 QCPP will continue hosting live Pharmacy Support Sessions to assist pharmacies that are approaching a Quality Care 2020 assessment.
 If your assessment is coming up, keep an eye on your emails for an invitation.